 But in 1892 the demands became irresistible and I went to London where I delivered a lecture before the Institution of Electrical Engineers.
 It had been my intention to leave immediately for Paris in compliance with a similar obligation, but Sir James Dewar insisted on my appearing before the Royal Institution.
 I was a man of firm resolve but succumbed easily to the forceful arguments of the great Scotsman.
 He pushed me into a chair and poured out half a glass of a wonderful brown fluid which sparkled in all sorts of iridescent colors and tasted like nectar.
 "Now," said he. "you are sitting in Faraday's chair and you are enjoying whiskey he used to drink."
 In both aspects it was an enviable experience.
 The next evening I gave a demonstration before that Institution, at the termination of which Lord Rayleigh addressed the audience and his generous words gave me the first start in these endeavors.
-I fled from London and later from Paris to escape favors showered upon addressed in a duther of the state of the st science, had said so and if that was the case I felt that I should concentrate on some big idea.
+I fled from London and later from Paris to escape favors showered upon me, and journeyed to my home where I passed through a most painful ordeal and illness.
+Upon regaining my health I began to formulate plans for the resumption of work in America.
+Up to that time I never realized that I possessed any particular gift of discovery but Lord Rayleigh, whom I always considered as an ideal man of science, had said so and if that was the case I felt that I should concentrate on some big idea.